gonaumov/HelloKotlin/README.md

  directory with the right button on the mouse and choose "Mark Directory as Source root".
  After that you will be able to run every example.
+ There only one difference between tutorial and this examples.
+I am using `private` modifier in order to have separate scope for every file.
+There are collisions with variables names otherwise.